 Why workplaces need to focus on stigma

-Increased productivity and work participation
+Increased work participation and improved health outcomes

 Mentally healthy workplaces deliver improved productivity and workforce participation.

-Page last reviewed: 10 November 2021
+Page last reviewed: 21 May 2024

 Comcare